AnthonyMastrean/anthonymastrean.github.com/_posts/2015-06-10-dashboarding.md

 ---

-Update: I just saw "[Build Radiator](https://buildradiator.org/)", which was [specifically designed](https://github.com/BuildRadiator/BuildRadiator/wiki/Designed-to-use-corporate-guest-WiFi-networks) to get around nasty infosec policy.
+Update: I just saw [Build Radiator](https://buildradiator.org/), which was [specifically designed](https://github.com/BuildRadiator/BuildRadiator/wiki/Designed-to-use-corporate-guest-WiFi-networks) to get around nasty infosec policy.
 This would have literally saved us _months_ of wait time to get everything approved and running.